JaredLBailey/JaredLBailey.github.io/_posts/2023-05-21-predicting-customer-loyalty.md

 I ultimately predicted the customer loyalty score.
 As a reminder, this metric exists for half the customer base.

-The key variables hypothesised to predict the missing loyalty scores come from the the transactions, customer_details, and product_areas tables.
+The key variables hypothesised to predict the missing loyalty scores come from the customer_details, transactions, and product_areas tables.
 I merged these tables together, creating a single dataset.

 ```python